RoboSense-LiDAR/rs_driver/doc/intro/03_parameter_intro.md

 } RSTransformParam;
 ```

-+ config_from_file - Where to get Lidar config parameters.
-From extern files, or from DIFOP packet.
++ config_from_file - Where to get LiDAR configuration parameters, from extern files, or from DIFOP packet.
 Internal use only.
-+ angle_path - File of angle calibration.
++ angle_path - File of angle calibration parameters.
 Internal use only.
-+ min_distance、max_distance - Measurement Range.
++ min_distance、max_distance - Set measurement range.
 Internal use only.

-The following paramters are only for mechanical Lidars.
+The following parameters are only for mechanical LiDARs.
 + split_frame_mode - How to split frame.
-  + `SPLIT_BY_ANGLE` is by user requested angle;`SPLIT_BY_FIXED_BLKS` is by blocks/round theologically; `SPLIT_BY_CUSTOM_BLKS` is by user requested blocks/frame. `SPLIT_BY_ANGLE` is default, and the other two values are not suggested.
+  + `SPLIT_BY_ANGLE` is by a user requested angle.
+User can specify it.
+This is default and suggested.
+  + `SPLIT_BY_FIXED_BLKS` is by blocks theologically;
+  + `SPLIT_BY_CUSTOM_BLKS` is by user requested blocks.

 ```c++
 enum SplitFrameMode